Home What's New with Universal Links

 defaults write com.apple.finder AppleShowAllFiles TRUE

-Then use killall finder to restart all finders.
+Then run killall finder to restart all finders.

-⚠️ apple-app-site-association may appear to have no extension, but it actually has a .json extension:
+⚠️ The apple-app-site-association file may not have an extension, but it actually has the .json extension:

-Right-click on the file -> “Get Info” -> “Name & Extension” -> check if there is an extension & you can also uncheck “Hide extension”.
+Right-click on the file -> “Get Info” -> “Name & Extension” -> Check for the extension and uncheck “Hide extension” if necessary.

 1